usmansidd/CC73-summer2022/Project/Phase 1/readme.md

 Also, It doesn’t consists of <b>“main”</b> function like other programming languages that are: <b>"C”,”Java”,”Python” and “Javascript”</b>.
 Also Mini-C doesn’t support user-defined functions too.

-If we talk about Data types, following are mentioned below:</br>
+If we talk about Data types which it supports, following are mentioned below:</br>
 <b>“int”</b></br>
 <b>”string”</b></br>
 <b>”bool”</b></br>